 - Severe burning or redness of the eyes

-- Severe burning of the tongue, lips and mouth
+- Severe burning of the tongue, lips and mouth and oral irritation

 If you suspect your child has ingested elephant ear leaves, call your local poison control center or the national poison control hotline at 1-800-222-1222.
-Don’t force vomiting, but keep your child calm and wipe out her mouth with a cool, wet cloth.
+Don’t force vomiting, but keep your child calm and wipe out his or her mouth with a cool, wet cloth.
 Flush the eyes with water if they’re stinging.
 If your child’s lips or mouth begin to swell, call 9-1-1 or head to the nearest emergency room.
 If your pet eats elephant ears, contact your vet right away.

 If you love elephant ear plants, but you’ve got young children or pets, you might try a few strategies to prevent accidental poisoning.
 First, place the plants where they’re out of reach.
 Grow the plants in the front yard, rather than the backyard, where children and pets are more likely to play.
 Teach your kids not to touch or eat any plant in the yard.
 Another option would be to grow smaller varieties of elephant plants in hanging containers.
 Just be sure to remove any fallen leaves promptly!

 Sometimes it’s better to err on the side of caution.
 If you’re worried about your child’s or pet’s safety, replace elephant ears with non-toxic substitutes.
 Many other plants will give you the feel of the tropics, but are perfectly safe for children and pets.
 Below are a few to try: